“Connectivity is a human right.” – Mark Zuckerberg

-The most common reason why employers are reluctant to allowing personal social media usage at work is because it can be distracting.
-From memes on Facebook, to trending topics on Twitter, to 1-minute recipe videos on Instagram, social media apps offer a world of distraction that can shift the focus away from tasks, and make things run less efficiently.
+The most common reason why employers are reluctant to allow personal social media usage at work is that it can be distracting.
+From memes on FaceBook to trending topics on Twitter to 1-minute recipe videos on Instagram, social media apps offer a world of distraction that can shift the focus away from tasks, and make things run less efficiently.

 - Kills productivity